shailendrakumaromkar/machu-picchu/README.md

 # Compensation:
-It is one of the last module in whole Machu-Picchu project Compensation is the Heading/Title of the page
+It is one of the last module in whole Machu-Picchu project.
+Compensation is the Heading/Title of the DApp

 ## Enabler:
 Top right you can see the Enabler address

-Compensation has 2 tabs – Member & Watcher
+Compensation DApp has 2 tabs – **Member & Watcher**
 Enabler can click on either of this 2 tabs

 When Enabler clicks on Member tab, it will see sub-tabs - Transfer to Member & Tx Details